 Up, Up and Away!

 Taking off in one of these little puddle jumpers is almost as terrifying as the imminent prospect that we were going to throw ourselves out of it!
 Thankfully, at that height, you don’t get vertigo because there is no visual reference to the ground.
 It does look really, REALLY far away though!
-Once we leave the aircraft we will be in freefall for around 30-60 seconds, travelling at 200 kmph!
+Once we leave the aircraft we will be in freefall for around 30-60 seconds, traveling at 200 kmph!

 I was the first to disappear out of the open hull door!